Surviving Sexual Assault and Rape

 For more information regarding definitions, legislation, and state statutes visit the National Center for Victims of Crime website.

 In Kansas, as well as Kansas State University, policy prohibits sexual violence.
-Copies of the Kansas statutes regarding these offenses are available in Hale-Farrell Library.
-The complete K-State policy may be obtained from the Office of Student Life at
+The complete State of Kansas policy may be obtained here

 WHAT DO I DO?